haxtheweb/edtechjoker/draft-outline.md

 - Make eye contact and nod w/ your current professor to indicate you weren't completely off in another world just now

 ## Thursday
+I'll be stepping through a classmate's repo and explaining some of the code found there.
+I encourage you to follow along through this and all future code walk throughs (clone the code, install it, follow along.
+This is the career really).
+Then we'll start into the 1st project which will be the back drop for several labs coming up here in which we'll look at our 1st microservice and it playing with another microservice.
+Our example today is using the front end to ask an API for data, then using that data in another call to another API.
+This stringing along of data is way things like Uber have 1000s of microservices / tiny APIs of dedicated functionality.
 - We'll review answers / code in general using a classmate's code as the backdrop:
  - https://github.com/reyes-edwin/IST402_Lab-1/blob/main/hello-world/src/HelloWorld.js
  - https://github.com/reyes-edwin/IST402_Lab-1/blob/main/hello-world/hello-world.js